-A first-of-its-kind, specialized master’s degree for early- and mid-career employees of central banks and other major regulatory agencies with a mandate to manage systemic risk.
-The year-long program focuses in macroprudential policy, financial crisis management, global financial regulation, monetary economics, capital markets, and central banking.
+This year-long, specialized program gives early- and mid-career employees of central banks and other major regulatory agencies exposure to leading ideas in macroprudential policy, financial crisis management, global financial regulation, monetary economics, crisis communications, and central banking.

 Learn from top finance scholars and experienced central bank practitioners.
 Prepare yourself to take on positions of ever-increasing responsibility within the financial stability function of your nation’s economy.

 All candidates for admission to the Master’s Degree in Systemic Risk program must first be nominated by a qualified institution.